khmelnitskiianton/Cache/README.md

 # Cache

-Realisation of the cache in three algorithms:
+Researching and analysing the cache performance of three algorithms:
 - LRU (Least recently used)
 - LFU (Least frequently used)
 - Ideal (Belady's optimal algorithm)